ShikharJ/lanyon/_posts/2019-10-25-Literature-Recommendation-Discrete-Mathematics-And-Its-Applications-by-Kenneth-Rosen.md

 ## The Writing Style
 Much like Gilbert Strang's `Introduction to Linear Algebra`, this book introduces a rather intuitional  approach to teaching the subject, leaving out proofs for the majority of the book.
 For people who are just entering college, this is an ideal resource for building a good math background for tackling undergraduate level CS courses.
 Since this book is mostly geared towards teaching the subject from a CS perspective, if you are more mathematically inclined, you might wish to explore other books that deal with the subject with a bit more mathematical rigour.

-The highlighted theorems and lemmas are the most important feature of the book, especially for the situations where you might be inclined to use ot as a quick reference.
+The highlighted theorems and lemmas are the most important feature of the book, especially for the situations where you might be inclined to use it as a quick reference.
 In addition to this, there are ample number of practice problems per chapter, of varying level of difficulty, to help you in grasping the concepts better.

 ## Important Sections

 ### Chapter 1

 ### Chapter 2

 ### Chapter 3

 ### Chapter 4